xonsh/xonsh/docs/index.rst

 Contact Us
 ==========
-If you have questions or comments, please send them to the mailing list xonsh@googlegroups.com, contact the author directly, or open an issue on GitHub.
+If you have questions or comments, please send them to the mailing list xonsh@googlegroups.com, page us on IRC, contact the author directly, or open an issue on GitHub.
 `Join the mailing list here! <https://groups.google.com/forum/#!forum/xonsh>`_

 =============